lenincompres/DOM.create/README.md

 });
 ```

-### Advanced Method
+### Advanced
-Asign a structural object to the *style:* to update individual style properties—use names (in camelCase).
+Asign a structural object to the *style:* to update individual style properties—use names in camelCase.

 ```javascript
 document.body.create({